tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - The GEP Gun now has limited range.
 After 5 seconds of flight, rockets will detonate as they run out of fuel.
 Each range mod increases flight time by 1 second.
     - Putting a scope or a laser sight on the GEP gun now requires the Heavily Tweaked perk (ADVANCED heavy weapons, 100 skill points).
 The scope and laser sight still provide rocket guidance capabilities.
     - Added a new "Weapon Requirements Matter" Playthrough Modifier.
 When enabled, most weapons will require a minimum skill investment in order to be used.
+    - Demolitions Skill Overhaul
+        - Demolitions Skill-based grenade timing rescaled from 0.5, 1.0, 2.5, 7.0 seconds to 0.75, 1.0, 1.5, 2.5 seconds
+        - Being able to pick up disarmed grenades is now based on skill level - Trained for Gas Grenades, Advanced for EMP and Scrambler Grenades, Master for LAMs.
+        - EMP damage will always permanently disable grenades, making them unable to be reused, regardless of skill level.
     - Reverted GMDX change limiting Assault Rifles, Assault Shotguns and Sawed Off's to 4 damage mods.
 Now they can have 5 just like everything else.
         - This was done because of integer truncation.
 In GMDX v9, the 5th upgrade would change their base damage from 4.2 to 4.5, which was pointless as it was rounded to 4 either way.
         - With vRSD partial damage calculations were added, so this is now relevant again.